 Thanks to VMM, different processes can share mapped pages.
-More precisely: mapped pages in different processes can refer to physical memory pages that have the same backing store.
+More precisely: mapped pages in different processes can refer to the same frames (that have in turn the same backing store).

 That can happen for 2 reasons:

 - through fork, as memory mappings are inherited by children - only between related processes - when multiple processes map the same region of a file - between any processes private modifications are not visible to other processes.